ErrikosAlexiou/Inkwell/readme.md

 ## Inkwell.
-The diary you didn't know you needed.
+Your personal time capsule

 Development for the master diary entry application.